Niko says proved reserves rise 160 percent

 Niko said in May it made a significant gas discovery, along with its partners, in the KG-D6 block off India's east coast.

-Reliance Industries Ltd (RELI.NS) is the operator of the block with a 60 percent stake.
-BP Plc (BP.L) holds 30 percent and Niko the rest.
+Reliance Industries Ltd is the operator of the block with a 60 percent stake.
+BP Plc holds 30 percent and Niko the rest.

 Niko said it received the final draft of the reserve evaluations for the D6 and NEC-25 blocks in India and a block each in Trinidad and Tobago and Bangladesh.